Slayer0x/Anubis/README.md

 🤖 We will update this repository with new versions of the BOT. 🤖

-Remember Anubis is designed for Pentesters Community, and we don´t offer support to any other implementations.
+Remember Anubis is designed for SkullNet[SN] Telegram Community, and we don´t offer support to any other implementations.